6.00 Communicable Disease PolicySee version history

 Persons who know or who have reason to believe they are infected with a communicable disease have an obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others.
 Students and employees who have communicable diseases, whether symptomatic or not, shall be allowed regular classroom and work attendance in a non-restrictive manner as long as they are able to attend classes and/or work and do not pose a medically proven threat for transmission of the disease or condition.
 When there is no medical justification for restricting the access of students and employees who have communicable diseases, they shall be allowed access to the Student Life Center, theaters, restaurants, snack bars, gymnasium, recreational facilities, and other College property.

-The College will establish and implement a program to inform members of the College community about current information regarding AIDS and other communicable diseases.
+The College will establish and implement a program to inform members of the College community about current information regarding AIDS and other communicable diseases in accordance with the State Board of Community Colleges Code 1C SBCCC 200.94.